tock/book/src/prerequisites.md

 ## Hardware

-To complete the hands-on excercises in this guide, you'll need an _imix_ hardware platform (pictured below), a workstation running either Linux or OS X (you can also work in a [Virtual Machine](#virtual-machine)), and a micro-USB cable to connect your imix to your workstation.
+To complete the hands-on exercises in this guide, you'll need an _imix_ hardware platform (pictured below), a workstation running either Linux or OS X (you can also work in a [Virtual Machine](#virtual-machine)), and a micro-USB cable to connect your imix to your workstation.